6 Things We Can Do To Save A Water-Damaged iPhone

 4. Disassemble the phone and let it air dry

-If drying the iPhone via uncooked rice method or silica gel packet doesn’t work, consider dismantling it as your last resort.
+If drying the iPhone via the uncooked rice method or silica gel packet doesn’t work, consider dismantling it as your last resort.
 You can use DIY repair tips to open the device to dry it out or go to any trusted tech expert.

-Caution: We wouldn’t recommend dismantling the iPhone using DIY tips as it may worsen the problem.
+Caution: We wouldn’t recommend dismantling the iPhone using DIY tips, as it may worsen the problem.

-Dismantle your iPhone carefully, air dry its interior, and assemble it back after a few hours.
+Dismantle your iPhone carefully, air-dry its interior, and assemble it back after a few hours.
 Also, if the Liquid Contact Indicators inside the iPhone have already detected water damage, opening the phone invalidates your warranty coverage.

 5. Check if your warranty is still valid

 If all the above efforts fail to fix the iPhone from water damage, you must check if the device’s warranty is still valid.
 If it is, call your manufacturer and request a repair or replacement.
-If it is invalid, visit an Apple Genius bar to repair your cell phone.
+If it is invalid, visit an Apple Genius Bar to repair your cell phone.

 6. Take the phone to an approved repair shop

 The longer you wait to take your iPhone to an Apple Genius bar, the more damage it incurs.
-If you cannot dry the wet iPhone by following the manual methods mentioned above, rush to an Apple Genius bar to get it repaired and minimize the chances of further damage.
+If you cannot dry the wet iPhone by following the manual methods mentioned above, rush to an Apple Genius Bar to get it repaired and minimize the chances of further damage.

 How To Find Out If Your iPhone Has Water Damage?

 Liquid Contact Indicator, or LCI, is the new way to determine whether or not your iPhone is exposed to water damage.
-An LCI is generally of white or silver color; however, when it comes in contact with water or other liquid, it turns red.
+An LCI is generally of white or silver color; however, when it comes in contact with water or other liquids, it turns red.

 See the table to learn where the indicators are planted in your respective iPhone, depending upon its model.